 1) original portfolio allocations are re-tuned to the original calibration

-2) a portion of stocks or bonds that have gains, are sold to purchase ones that have not.
+2) Some stocks or bonds that have gained are sold to purchase ones that have not.
 This makes for buying low and selling high.

 What Should You Do?